 He began writing five years ago, concentrating on children’s books including picture books, middle grade, and young adult novels.
-For the last three years he has worked to develop an author platform and now has over 7,500 Twitter followers, nearly 2,000 friends on Goodreads, and a presence on other social networking sites.
+For the last three years, he has worked to develop an author platform and now has over 7,500 Twitter followers, nearly 2,000 friends on Goodreads, and a presence on other social networking sites.
 He has self-published several short stories, an illustrated middle-grade book, and a YA novel.
 Ben designs and publishes the books himself and hires editors, proofreaders, cover designers, and illustrators to help.

 Ben is a member of the Society of Children’s Book Writers & Illustrators, Spellbinders storytelling group, and the Central Kentucky Children’s Writers.

-Ben is mentoring on these topics: Self-publishing books including: Getting started, marketing, building an author’s platform, networking, and other topics as requested.
+Ben is available for mentoring in the following areas: self-publishing books including getting started, marketing, building an author’s platform, networking, and other topics as requested.